Have Questions?

 301-733-0330 x4480

-Brook Lane at North Village is 9.7 miles from Waynesboro, Pennsylvania
+Brook Lane at North Village is 9.7 miles from Waynesboro, PA

 In the same way, Brook Lane at North Village offers outpatient hospital programs, long term rehab facilities, short term treatment centers, inpatient detox programs, inpatient treatment facilities and others.
 Further, Brook Lane at North Village has continued recovery programs that are designed to help clients maintain their sobriety.
 This alcohol and drug rehab center also uses treatment types that can help you achieve lasting sobriety.